samraHanif0340/samraHanif0340.github.io/_portfolio/deep_learning_time_series_nlp.md

 sentence: letwmktwviuhskenamuhtwlpuhraletwlrvienskuhqvmvamuhxepmuhlekrpmamuhtwamuluhezpmlexeuhtwulultwvienqjuhtwmvypkrxzuhsktwmkpmiwuhskenamuhtwlpuhenuhxepmuhtwmkpmiwuhtwamuluhxepmuhsaendfuhtwamulbhbhsaendfuhqvijsaenvileenmcuhqvtwiwleenameebhbhsaendfuhtwvipmuhtwvipmlruhsaiwtvenmvleenmkvimvuhqvenamuhvienezuhenuhxepmuhskiwlepmdfuhtwamuluhqgqvtwskkrulmvuleniwuhvitwiwiwenxeuhvimvuhletwulvimvdfuhsaiwulqvpmezuhqvmvuhulmvuhvitwamdf
 label: 10
 ```
-Sentences in the file have been encoded in a deterministic one-to-one mapping, to prove the point that the algorithm developed is data agnostic such that it can be applied to any other NLP or time series data classification problem.
+Sentences in the file have been encoded in a deterministic one-to-one mapping, to prove that the algorithm developed is data agnostic such that it can be applied to any other NLP or time series data classification problem.

 ### Repository
 The [repository](https://github.com/Adaickalavan/Deep-Learning-for-Time-Series-and-NLP) contains the following project files: